 Ashland University is dedicated to supporting students who have been admitted on conditional bases.
 These students are better prepared to advance to a higher level of education through a supportive pre-orientation program.
 They are given early move-in benefits in an effort to get acclimated to campus, and they participate in intense workshops on Math, English, soft skills, and stress management.
 This program, titled “Fresh Start,” is a way to help struggling students build a strong foundation to prepare them for success.

 Ashland University offers Freshman Success Seminars (FSS) that are designed to help first-year students adjust to the academic, personal, and social demands of a diverse university setting, reinforce planning and study skills, and focus on learning techniques at the collegiate level.
 Throughout the courses, they explore their strengths and goals in order to begin a four-year plan that helps them structure their future course schedules.

-Students are strongly encouraged to develop an early and ongoing relationship with both their faculty advisor and the Professional Academic Advisor.
+Students are strongly encouraged to develop an early and ongoing relationship with both their faculty advisor as well as the Professional Academic Advisor.
 This enables them to learn their curriculum requirements, adhere to academic policies and deadlines, and engage in a thoughtful exploration of potential career and graduate school opportunities.

 The focus of Academic Advising is to assist and collaborate with undergraduate students to identify their educational objectives, provide accurate and timely information, and promote responsibility for their overall success.

 Within the Department of English, all courses are considered to be writing intensive.
 That doesn’t mean, however, that other departments fail to incorporate valuable writing-intensive courses themselves!
 For example, Communications, History, and Philosophy classes are heavily influenced by students’ abilities to communicate their ideas.
 In an effort to support students enrolled in such writing-intensive courses, the University provides services and assistance through the Writing Studio.